+The Law School, Physical Therapy Program, and Physician Assistant Program are excluded from the aforementioned policies.
 The Remediation and Probation Policy of Master of Physician Assistant Studies Program is listed within the Physician Assistant Program Academic Standards.
-The Law School Academic Standards and Regulations are available at http://law.okcu.edu/?current=scholarly-life/ academic-handbook/.
+The Academic Standards for the Doctor of Physical Therapy Program are included in the DPT Program Student Handbook.
+The Law School Academic Standards and Regulations are available at http://law.okcu. edu/?current=scholarly-life/academic-handbook/.